-Acute myeloid lymphoma (AML) is a molecularly diverse disease with a poor survival rate.
+Acute myeloid leukemia (AML) is a molecularly diverse hematology disease with a poor survival rate.
 Only 25% of patients diagnosed survive.
-It is therefore important to gain a better understanding of the disease progression.
+Therefore, it is important to gain a better understanding of the disease progression by using new technologies like single-cell DNA sequencing.
 Leukemogenesis is thought to be a stepwise process.
 However, bulk sequencing only infers the order of mutation acquisition.
-Linde Miles, of Ross Levine’s Lab at Memorial Sloan Kettering Cancer Center, shares findings from her study where she immunophenotyped and genotyped AML samples to track the order mutations using a custom molecular panel covering key genes for AML, MPN, and MDS.
-Furthermore, through a simple add-on to the workflow, she was able to confirm protein expression with molecular data to understand enrichment and differentiation patterns.
-Discover how the Tapestri Platform enables co-detection of SNVs, CNVs, and proteins from the same cell using a single workflow, providing a true multi-omics approach for deeper insight into systems biology and patterns of tumor evolution, therapy response, and resistance.
+Linde Miles, of Ross Levine’s lab at Memorial Sloan Kettering Cancer Center, shares findings from her study where she immunophenotyped and genotyped AML samples to track the order of mutations using a custom molecular panel, covering key genes for AML, MPN, and MDS.
+Furthermore, through a simple add-on to the workflow, she confirmed protein expression with molecular data to understand enrichment and differentiation patterns.
+Discover how the Tapestri Platform provides a true multi-omics approach for deeper insight into systems biology and patterns of tumor evolution, therapy response, and resistance.